ExcellentDarkTea/MidtermProject-prediction-term-deposit/README.md

 ## 🚀 Project Goals
 1. **Model Development**: Build a machine learning model to predict the likelihood of a customer subscribing to a term deposit.
-2. **Model Interpretability**: Provide clear explanations of the model's predictions using techniques like SHAP (SHapley Additive exPlanations) or LIME (Local Interpretable Model-agnostic Explanations).
+2. **Model Interpretability**: Provide clear explanations of the model's predictions using techniques like SHAP and misclassification analysis.

 ## 📂 Repository Structure
 ```